-The procedure for upgrading and replacing your Windows system hard disk is basically the same whether you are upgrading a hard disk in a desktop or a notebook.
-For a desktop system, the new hard disk is temporarily installed as a secondary hard disk in the computer or attached as an external hard disk using an external USB, Firewire, or eSATA hard disk enclosure or bridge adapter.
-For a notebook computer, a secondary media bay or external USB, Firewire, eSATA, or PCMCIA hard disk enclosure or bridge adapter is required to connect the new hard disk to the notebook.
+The procedure for upgrading or replacing a hard disk in a server is basically the same whether you are upgrading a single hard disk or a RAID array configured through a hardware RAID controller.
+The new hard disk or RAID array must be temporarily installed or configured as a secondary disk device in the computer or attached as an external disk using an external USB, Firewire, or eSATA hard disk enclosure or bridge adapter.